Practical driving test tips: how to get your driving licence

 Rush-hour or school finishing times should be avoided because the roads are full of cars, some driven by parents rushing to get children to and from school.

 There’s nothing like a harassed driver in your rear-view mirror to make you feel anxious and affect your concentration.

-There’s nothing like a good night’s sleep before the day of the test to make you feel awake and alert.
+A good night’s sleep before the day of the test will make you feel awake and alert.
 You’ll deal with stress much better, too.
 Don’t forget the test lasts 45 minutes.
-There’s a lot to do and a lot to prove and you’ll do better with a clear head.
+There’s a lot to do and you’ll perform better with a clear head.